atomantic/ml_class/README.md

 ## Pre-Work Setup (Do This Now)

-> Note: If you are running Windows and you are running < Windows 10 (e.g. Windows 7), [Launch on the web via MyBinder](https://mybinder.org/v2/gh/atomantic/ml_class/master)

 Below are instructions for setting up your local machine as a sandbox for the workshop.
-Once you complete these steps you'll have a working, local deployment of the Jupyter (Web IDE) environment running on your host within a docker container.
+Once you complete these steps you'll have a working, local deployment of the Jupyter (Web IDE) environment.

+> Note: If you are running Windows and you are running < Windows 10 (e.g. Windows 7), skip the pre-work setup (we will use an online version at the time of the workshop)

 1. Install Docker for [Mac](https://www.docker.com/docker-mac) / [Linux](https://docs.docker.com/install/) / [Windows 10](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows)
-2. Start docker ;)
+2. Start docker
 3. Download the project:

 - **MacOS / Linux**